Financing Options for Those Buying Colorado Homes for Investment Properties, Vacation Homes, or Primary Residences

 Coming up with the money for a down payment and closing costs is another consideration for those buying single-family homes in Roaring Fork Valley as second homes as they will not be able to access the equity in their primary residence through selling it.
 If you do not have the cash available to make a down payment and cover other costs, consider these options:

-.
+Do a cash-out refinance.
 You can pay off your entire first mortgage and take out another mortgage for more than you owe on it with a cash-out refinance.
 You will get the difference in cash that you can then use to make your down payment.

 Get a HELOC.
 A home equity line of credit (HELOC) is a revolving line of credit secured by your primary residence.
 You can choose how much of your credit line to access to pay closing costs and make a down payment, and you only have to pay interest on the portion of your credit that you access.